Petter Forsström: Political opinions and treason

-Politically, Forsström can be described as an extreme right-winger.
+Politically, Forsström can be described as extremely right wing.
 He was one of the business representatives who personally, through his company or through business organizations, financially assisted the Lapua movement in its various stages.
 He was a founder of the Lapua movement's predecessor, Suomen Lukko.
-Forsström served on the governing bodies of the Lapua Movement, which was born in the autumn of 1930.
+Forsström served on the governing bodies of the Lapua Movement, which were formed in the autumn of 1930.

 Unlike several other entrepreneurs and business leaders for whom the Lapua movement's achievements in defeating communism were sufficient, Forsström subsequently expressed even more radical far-right views.
 Forsström's circle of acquaintances included several Finnish fascist and National Socialist figures, including Bertel Gripenberg, Johan Christian Fabritius, Arvi Kalsta and Yrjö Raikas.
 Forsström funded the Nazi Kansallissosialisti newspaper edited by Raikas and the Nazi People's Community Society's För Frihet och Rätt magazine.

-In the early 1940s, Forsström described his company Lohjan Kalkkitehdas Oy as “a national socialist community in the middle of a liberal democratic system”.
+In the early 1940s, Forsström described his company Lohjan Kalkkitehdas Oy as "a national socialist community in the middle of a liberal democratic system".

 In the final stages of the Continuation War, as the break in Finnish-Nazi relations approached as Finland sought peace with the Soviet Union, Forsström participated in a meeting organized by the German intelligence service Sicherheitsdienst, or SD, in August 1944, where a pro-German resistance movement was established in Finland.
 Forsström contributed to the organisation's activities by, inter alia, purchasing motor boats for transport to Sweden.
-Following the revelation of the organisation, Forsström received a six-year sentence, half of which he served and was stripped of his "civic confidence" (kansalaisluottamus) and deprived of his right to take part in the political process after his release.
+Following the exposure of the organisation, Forsström received a six-year sentence, half of which he served and was stripped of his "civic confidence" (kansalaisluottamus) and deprived of his right to take part in the political process after his release.

 In honor of his 70th birthday, Forsström was allowed to visit his home in Lohja.
 About 250 people attended the birthday party, including Marshal Mannerheim.

 While in prison, Forsström raised funds to establish a vocational school for young prisoners in Riihimäki.
 The vocational school began operations in 1949.
 He also began systematically employing released prisoners.
+Among them were fellow Nazis, such as Arno Anthoni.

 In 1952, Forsström, while still lacking his "civic confidence", was awarded the title of Commander of the Order of the Lion of Finland.